jcodedevhub/leetcodenotes/leetcode-patterns.md

 Input: nums = [1,1,1], k = 2
 Output: 2

 Task: maintain running sum and a hash-map of frequencies of previous prefix sums.

 By maintaining a running sum of elements and using a hash map to store the frequency of each prefix sum encountered, we can efficiently count the subarrays that sum to k.

-If the difference between the current prefix sum and k has been seen before, it indicates that there is a subarray that sums to k
+If the difference between the current prefix sum and k has been seen before, it indicates that there is a subarray that sums to k. i.e K = 7 nums = [7, 1, 6]
+Cumsum = [7, 8, 14]
+Cumsum - K = [0, 1, 7]
+0 and 7 appeared so count = 2

 ```python
 from collections import defaultdict